vprtwn/MusicKit/README.md

 # MusicKit

-MusicKit is a framework and DSL for manipulating musical abstractions in Swift.
+MusicKit is a framework and DSL for creating, analyzing, and transforming music in Swift.

+The primary goal of MusicKit is to provide flexible abstractions for core musical concepts.

+Secondary goals include:
+- MIDI I/O
+- MIR tools

-A few examples:
+Here are a few examples:

 **Functional Harmony**
 ```swift